Goodbye Buenos Aires

 Adiós Buenos Aires (English language: Goodbye Buenos Aires) is a 1938 Argentine musical film directed and written by Leopoldo Torres Ríos.
 The film starred Tito Lusiardo and a 19-year-old Amelia Bence.

-The film is a musical about tango dancing, an integral part of Argentine culture.
+Released during the Golden Age of Argentine cinema, the film is a musical about tango dancing, an integral part of Argentine culture.
 The film followed on from Adiós Argentina another tango based musical released in 1930.